naiiveprojects/.github/profile/README.md

-# 👋

-Dive into our ~~mess~~ resources, explore the unknown, and maybe even contribute to the magic.
+Dive into the ~~mess~~ resources, explore the unknown, and contribute to the magic.

 <pre><code>
 ░░░░░░░░░░░░░░░░░░░░░░░░░░░ Title: ▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄